AdaCore/learn/courses/advanced-ada/chapters/access_types.rst

     end Example;

-The :ada:`not null access procedure` is quite a mouthful, but it's worthwhile, and anyway, the compatibility requirement for Ada 2005 requires that the :ada:`not null` be explicit, rather than the other way around.
+The :ada:`not null access procedure` is quite a mouthful, but it's worthwhile, and anyway, as mentioned earlier, the compatibility requirement requires that the :ada:`not null` be explicit, rather than the other way around.

 Another advantage of :ada:`not null` over comments is for efficiency.
 Consider procedures :ada:`P` and :ada:`Q` in this example: